top of page

 Here are the basic steps:

 1. Foundation: Start by laying ICF blocks for the foundation and stem wall.
 It’s like assembling a giant puzzle but with more concrete and fewer missing pieces.
-The blocks can be joined together with mortar, like brick-laying, or with a special glue.
+The blocks can be joined with mortar, like brick-laying, or with a special glue.

 2. Wall Construction: To reuse the analogy, stack the ICF blocks like Lego bricks.
 Ours are offset like a brick wall, but we’ve seen a large home built with ICF blocks by stacking them in line, directly on top of each other.
 Reinforcing steel (rebar) is placed inside the blocks to enhance structural integrity.